-Minister Flanagan meets with EU Foreign Ministers in Luxembourg to discuss Colombia and migration19/4/16
+Minister Flanagan meets with EU Foreign Ministers to discuss Syria, Iraq and Ukraine

-The Minister for Foreign Affairs and Trade, Charlie Flanagan, TD attended a meeting of EU Foreign Ministers in Luxembourg, where Colombia and migration were discussed.
-The Council also met with the UN High Commissioner for Refugees, Mr. Filippo Grandi.
+The Minister for Foreign Affairs and Trade, Charlie Flanagan, TD today (Monday) attended a meeting of EU Foreign Ministers in Brussels, where Syria, Iraq, Ukraine and the Middle East Peace Process were discussed.
+The meeting was the first gathering of the Foreign Affairs Council in 2016.

 Speaking after the meeting, Minister Flanagan said: